peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

  Calculates the remainder when this arbitrary-precision integer raised to a certain power is divided by another arbitrary-precision integer.
 * `EInteger Multiply​(int intValue)`<br>
- Multiplies this instance by the value of an arbitrary-precision // /integer object.
+ Multiplies this instance by the value of an arbitrary-precision integer object.
 * `EInteger Multiply​(EInteger bigintMult)`<br>
  Multiplies this instance by the value of an arbitrary-precision integer